Chukobyte/seika-engine/README.md

 To help with developing within IDEs, a helper module can be installed to provide a 'Mock' version of the python API.

-`pip install -i https://test.pypi.org/simple/ roll-engine-api-test`
+`pip install -i https://test.pypi.org/simple/ seika-engine-api-test`

 *Note: Kept up to date with the latest release version of the engine.
 Support for previous versions may be limited.*